 HOW TO PREVENT ANXIETY AND FEAR IN DOGS

-Puppies should be exposed to social situations which include other people and other dogs (possibly other pets, if you think it’s safe).
+Puppies should be exposed to social situations that include other people and other dogs (possibly other pets, if you think it’s safe).

 This should be done before 14 weeks of age for the best results.